+EVELYN NANCE-SHIPL, EV Twig.

-EVELYN NANCE-SHIPLEY Twig. he is honored and respected by all.
-It is said he never bring any milk home from his route, but distributes all his surplus among the poor of the city, thus gladdening many a child by an extra "pint."
+he is honored and respected by all.
+It is said he never brings any milk home from his route, but distributes all his surplus among the poor of the city, thus gladdening many a child by an extra "pint."
 He is a member of the Odd Fellows, Rebeccas, Mutual Protective League, and Court of Honor, and is the life of the social gatherings heattends.
-His very interesting family of wife, two grown sons and three grown daughters, are known for their "open house" hospitality.
+His very interesting family of wife, two grown sons and three grown daughters, are their "open for known house'' hospitality.
 The author spent several very happy days in the home of this pleasant family, last August.
-In politics they are republicans ; in religion, are members of the Christian church.
+In politics they are republicans; in religion, are members of the Christian church longest route, and one of the heaviest deliveries in the state.